 You feel sad, sluggish and disinterested in everything.
 It takes a massive amount of effort to simply go to work and do regular household chores.
 Everything seems to be too much and you feel like you’re all alone in the world.
-What’s more, it’s not just a slump, these symptoms have been going on for weeks or even months.
-Do you see yourself in this description?
-Then there’s a good chance that you’re suffering from depression.
-Fortunately, you’re not alone and there are things you can do about it.
-Read on to learn more about depression, as well as getting some practical tips and advice on treatment options.
+It could be that you have a depression.
+This articles explains what a depression is and how to recognize the symptoms.

 What is depression?

 Depression is a mental disorder that affects your mood, thoughts, and feelings.
 It’s a mood disorder, where you feel passive and sad most of the day.

 We use the term depression when a selection of relevant symptoms has been present for over two weeks and doesn’t seem to be improving.
 It’s an extremely common condition and, globally, it is estimated that 5% of adults are currently suffering from depression.

 As many as 20 percent of all Dutch people between the ages of 18 and 64 will sooner or later suffer from depression.
 You are certainly not alone.
 In fact, it is one of the most common mental disorders.

 The relatively common occurrence of depression is partly due to the degree of stress we experience in our daily life.
 In addition, depression is an umbrella term for many different types as we explain below.

 Experiencing these feelings every now and then doesn’t mean you are depressed, this happens to everyone.
 During that period you experience a sad mood, decreased interest and less pleasure in (almost) all daily activities.
 Your battery seems empty,, even when you’re doing things that normally give you energy.

 Types of depression